 Have you ever seen someone on the street who looked amazing (body goals in the flesh) and wondered what it takes to look like that, but of course couldn’t go up to a perfect stranger and start digging into their personal life.
 Who hasn’t, right?

 In this series, Camille Hugh, best selling author and fitness blogger, asks random New Yorker’s to go in depth and reveal exactly what they do, eat, and their philosophy to have their enviable figures – and they answer.
 From their weight, height, how often they eat out, and whether they count calories, no question is off limits.

 There’s more than one way to look amazing; get ready for the T from real people on getting and staying slim and fit.

 Camille: Hi everyone, I’m camille and today i’m doing another one of our series of what’s your secret.
 Today I’m in Prospect Park in brooklyn and I found someone hanging out on the grass.
 What’s your name?

 3. A classic trick for slowing down your eating habits is to cut things up into tiny pieces.The larger the bite, the faster you’re going to finish your food.
 When you take smaller bites, you can make the meal last longer.
+There is one important thing here as well.
+Some people suffer from dental sensitivity that causes certain discomfort while eating.
+Call Ashfield Family Dental to schedule a check-up with an experienced dentist who will help to solve this problem.
 If you’re eating food that has to be cut up first – like a piece of meat or chicken – cut it up as you go instead of cutting everything up at the start and then digging in.
 With the later, it’s just too easy to get it all down quickly.
 As a matter of fact, anything that requires you to take some sort of action or work to eat is great, as you’ll naturally eat slower (e.g. peeling shrimp, cracking/peeling peanuts)